FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_mrr_throughput.rst

 --------------

-Maximum Receive Rate (MRR) tests are complementary to MLRsearch tests, as they provide a maximum "raw" throughput benchmark for development and testing community.
-MRR tests measure the packet forwarding rate under the maximum load offered by traffic generator over a set trial duration, regardless of packet loss.
+Maximum Receive Rate (MRR) tests are complementary to MLRsearch tests, as they provide a maximum "raw" throughput benchmark for the development and testing community.
+MRR tests measure the packet forwarding rate under the maximum load offered by traffic generator, over a set trial duration, regardless of packet loss.

 MRR tests are currently used for following test jobs: